 - Assisting schools in maintaining compliance with the state procedural safeguards designed to protect the rights of children with disabilities and parents

-The purpose of homebound placement is to provide academic instruction for students who will be unable to attend school for more than 2 weeks due to doctor approved medical conditions.
-Both the parent and doctor must complete portions of the homebound application packet.
+The purpose of homebound placement is to provide academic instruction for students who will be unable to attend school for more than 2 weeks as ordered by a doctor for approved medical conditions.
+Both the parent and an M.D. must complete portions of the homebound application packet.
 Once approved, a meeting is scheduled with parents, school principal, and teachers in order to assign a homebound teacher.
-The homebound teacher coordinates assignments with the classroom teachers and meets with the student for 3 hours of instruction per week.
+The homebound teacher coordinates assignments with the classroom teachers and meets with the student for a total of 3 hours of instruction per week.

-Please call the Special Services Department at 423-581-3067 to request a homebound application.
+Please call the Special Services Department at 423-581-3067 to apply for homebound services.